 - 1. Loosen the two hex screws under the pallet and have two people lift the device from the pallet. - 2.
 The device can now be transported to its designated location on the wheels if the floor is horizontal and level. - 3.
 Adjust the base leveler for leveling.

 CAUTION: risk of tipping

-4. The device must not wobble under any circumstances.
+- 4. The device must not wobble under any circumstances. - 5.
+Check the horizontal alignment of the saddle (Waagrechte Ausrichtung des Sattels (factory setting).

 3.3 Connecting cables/accessories

 (see paragraph 2.2.3, p.
 17).